 Mental Health Awareness Week

 Hosted by the Mental Health Foundation, Mental Health Awareness Week 2019 will take place from Monday 13 to Sunday 19 May 2019.
-The theme will be announced before the end of 2018.
+The theme for 2019 is Body Image – how we see ourselves and how that makes us feel.

 This year for Mental Health Awareness Week (14-20 May), we focused on stress.
 Research has shown that two thirds of us experience a mental health problem in our lifetimes, and stress is a key factor in this.